 Get Required Municipal Permits

-In HRM, for instance, you might need a Zoning Confirmation Letter or a Development Only Permit, depending on whether conditional permissions apply.
-In Cape Breton Regional Municipality, you may need a tourist accommodation licence.
-These applications often require supporting documents such as floor plans, proof of insurance, and a fire safety inspection certificate.
+In HRM, you might need a Zoning Confirmation Letter or Development Only Permit.
+In Cape Breton Regional Municipality, you may need a tourist accommodation license.
+Applications often require floor plans, proof of insurance, and a fire safety inspection certificate.
+Smaller municipalities may have simpler processes requiring only a business license or development permit with annual renewal.

 Municipal Regulation Differences